Skip to Main Content

 Get Keywords

-Why do you need keywords?
+Why do I need keywords?

 Databases, OneSearch, and the catalog don't work well if you use long phrases like, "How are certain eating disorders represented in films?"
 Instead, pick out the main ideas: eating disorders, represented, and films.

-Why do you need so many keywords?
+Why do I need so many keywords?

 You'll get different results depending on which words you use, so it's important to brainstorm a variety of keywords to use in your search.
 Think about your main ideas that you plan to search and what related concepts or synonyms you could use.